 How to reduce water usage in the fish pond

-Australia is in the grips of one of the worst droughts in recorded history, and it is up to all of us to use and maintain our water garden / fish pond responsibly in order to reduce water usage all while creating a healthy habitat for fish, plants and local wildlife.
+Australia is in the grips of one of the worst droughts in recorded history, and it is up to all of us to use and maintain our water garden / fish pond responsibly in order to minimise water usage all while creating a healthy habitat for fish, plants and local wildlife.
 Having an accessible water source in your backyard or balcony, whether it be a dish of water or a fish / frog pond, can be a lifesaver for birds, mammals, reptiles, amphibians and insects that rely upon dwindling freshwater sources as our local water holes, creeks and even rivers dry up.
 The outlook is not good for average rainfall to return in the foreseeable future, so it is incumbent on all of us to do our bit to both reduce water usage while making it available to the wildlife that depends upon it.

 The nutrients that we need to deal with in order to keep the water clean, clear and healthy are ammonia, nitrites, nitrates and phosphates.

 You can learn more about this cycle here if you like, but you can look at the diagram below to get the gist!

 Phosphates are the other nutrient that we need to keep in check.
 Phosphates are not harmful to your fish, even in higher concentrations, but is like rocket fuel for algal growth!
 Thankfully there are water treatments that bind the phosphates and drop them out of solution, making them unavailable for algal growth.
 Products such as Aquascape Maintain for ponds, will reduce phosphate levels and increase bacterial growth in the pond